Car-free adventures aroundStratford-upon-AvonWarwickshire

 1. Explore by minibus, boat, bike or on foot

-With the Avon flowing right past the riverside Royal Shakespeare Theatre, Stratford-upon-Avon is a great place for boat trips as well as dramatic encounters.
-It’s also a useful jumping off point for exploring the nearby Cotswolds.
-Follow Good Journey’s directions.
+The river Avon flows right past the Royal Shakespeare Theatre (follow Good Journey’s directions to the theatre, home of the RSC).
+This makes Stratford-upon-Avon a great place for boat trips as well as dramatic encounters.
+The town is also a useful jumping-off point for exploring the nearby Cotswolds.

-- The countryside of this Area of Outstanding Natural Beauty is as iconically English as Shakespeare’s plays: follow narrow lanes through woods and rolling hills, past views and villages.
-Stratford-based Go Cotswolds Tours can meet you from the railway station for a day trip through classic cottages, country pubs and hidden gems.
+- The countryside of this National Landscape is as iconically English as Shakespeare’s plays.
+Follow narrow lanes through woods and rolling hills, past views and villages.
+Stratford-based Go Cotswolds Tours can meet you from the railway station for a day trip featuring classic cottages, country pubs and hidden gems.

-- Back in Stratford, you can hire a rowing boat from Avon Boating for a self-guided tour of the river, take a short canal trip that includes going through a lock or simply ride Britain’s last chain ferry over the Avon behind the theatre.
-More information about this and other boat-related activities here
+- Back in Stratford, you can hire a rowing boat from Avon Boating for a self-guided tour of the river.
+Alternatively, take a short canal trip that includes going through a lock.
+Or, simply ride Britain’s last chain ferry over the Avon behind the theatre.
+Find out more about boat trips on the river.

-- Or hire a bike and cycle the Stratford Greenway for five miles of traffic-free path.
+- Cycle the Stratford Greenway for five miles of traffic-free path.

 - Stratford is packed with places to visit that can shed more light on England’s greatest playwright.
 There are statues and gardens, museums and memorials.
-The Shakespeare Birthplace Trust has brought to life several bard-related buildings, including the house and gardens at spacious New Place, where he lived his last 19 years.
-Two people can buy tickets for the price of one when you arrive by train with a voucher.
+The Shakespeare Birthplace Trust has brought to life several bard-related buildings.
+These include the house and gardens at spacious New Place, where he lived his last 19 years.

-- Visit Shakespeare’s half-timbered childhood home (with a 2-for-1 voucher) or walk out into the countryside to thatched Anne Hathaway’s Cottage (find the voucher here).
-The cottage is a pleasant stroll from the town with pubs and cafes near the route.
-For a longer hike through the Warwickshire countryside, read on.
+- Visit Shakespeare’s half-timbered childhood home or walk out into the countryside to thatched Anne Hathaway’s Cottage.
+The cottage is a pleasant stroll (PDF) from the town with pubs and cafes near the route.
+For a longer hike through the Warwickshire countryside, read on…

 -